mihin/gplay-docu/docs/_build/html/_sources/pages/faq.rst.txt

 GPlay SDK integration
 ----------------------

+* 	-- Purchase dialog responds with General error

+	-- Make shure you are making a purchase via account with enough funds (enter GPlay android app -> Profile)

+*	-- I can't access my beta-test game.

+	-- Check you put using account to Beta-tester in DevConsole

+*	-- How can I refund spent money for a user?

+	-- Currently this feature is not supported.

+*	-- Сan I use subscriptions?

+	-- Currently this feature is not supported.

+Realeasing your game to GPlay (DevConsole)
+--------------------------------------------

 *	-- What is a minimal price for an Inapp?

 	-- Who knows..

-* 	-- Purchase dialog responds with General error

-	-- Make shure you are making a purchase via account with enough funds (enter GPlay android app -> Profile)
+*	-- How can I test purchases without money?

+	-- Publish your app into Beta-test and use test account

 *	-- Is it mandatory to use packageName prefix for every inapp(SKU)?

 	-- That is a good question.

-Realeasing your game to GPlay (DevConsole)
---------------------------------------------

-1
-2
-3

 GPlay Android application
 --------------------------

-1
-2
-3
+*	-- How to see your wallet balance?

+	-- Tap 'My account' icon.